Financing and delivering Resilient Infrastructure

 FAQs

-hackathon is an event that brings together individuals with a passion for technology, including programmers, developers, designers, and other tech enthusiasts.
-These events typically last for several days and involve collaborative efforts to create a functional product or solution within a specified time frame.
-The theme or challenge of the hackathon is often cantered around innovation, creativity, and problem-solving.
-By participating in a hackathon, individuals have the opportunity to learn new skills, connect with other tech professionals, and showcase their abilities to build new technology and industry-solutions.
+The theme or challenge of the hackathon is often centered around innovation, creativity, and problem-solving.
+By participating in a hackathon, individuals have the opportunity to learn new skills, connect with other professionals, and showcase their abilities to build new technology and industry-solutions.

-Mentors from various industries, including ESG, Payments come together to provide participants with a range of technologies insights so that participants can use their support to build their projects.
-These technologies may include ESG and GreenFinance, blockchain, design, data, and more.
+Mentors from various disciplines, including ESG, Sustainablity innovation, Data Science, AI, Finance, Civil engineering and Nature based solutions come together to provide participants with a range of insights that participants can use their support to build their projects.
+Technologies skills may include data, AI, Agentic AI, API’s, solution design and build +

 Mentors in a hackathon can come from a variety of backgrounds, including industry experts, experienced developers, designers, and business professionals.
 They provide guidance and support to participants, answering questions, helping troubleshoot problems, and offering advice on best practices.
 Mentors can be an invaluable resource for participants, particularly for those who are new to hackathons or have limited experience in a particular area.
 By working with mentors, participants can learn new skills, overcome challenges, and ultimately create better, more innovative projects.